Dartmouth High School (Massachusetts): Music Department

-The music department at Dartmouth High School has a long history of successes and is nationally well renowned.
 The music department includes the marching band, concert band, and jazz band, as well as the orchestra, chamber orchestra, chorus, and a cappella group Harmonix.
 It also includes the Winter color guard program and the Winter percussion program.
+All of which are finically aided through the Dartmouth School Music Association, or DSMA, through its providing of vital funds, scholarships, and support insuring the continued survival and growth of all of these programs.